Bulbulder: 19th century

 The creek which used to flow through the neighborhood has been conducted underground into the sewage system.
 It was named Slavujev potok or Bulbulderski potok (Slavuj or Bulbulder Creek) and originated near the clinical center Zvezdara.
 It flew down in the direction of the moderns streets of Dimitrija Tucovića, Ruzveltova and Mije Kovačevića, before emptying into the Danube east of the present location of the Pančevo Bridge.
 At the modern corner of the Cvijićeva and Zdravka Čelara, there was a widening, where the creek would overspill and the pond would form.
 Local population came to the pond for harvesting reeds and shooting ducks.
 Historically, until World War I term Bulbulder was applied to the much wider area than the modern local community covers.
 It included the entire valley of the Bulbulder Creek with the Veliki Vračar hill, especially its right bank which would today also include Zvezdara Forest, Slavujev Venac, Slavujev Potok, Hadžipopovac and Profesorska Kolonija.
 In the 19th century, the upper section of the neighborhood had a string of brickworks which used the local clay.

 Major changes ensued after 1886 and construction of the Belgrade New Cemetery in the neighborhood.
-The main street which connected the neighborhood to the rest of Belgrade, Grobljanski Put (Cemetery Road, later street; renamed tp Ruzveltova in 1946) became much busier.
+The main street which connected the neighborhood to the rest of Belgrade, Grobljanski Put (Cemetery Road, later street; renamed to Ruzveltova in 1946) became much busier.
 In 1893, a tram line of public transportation was conducted through the street.
 Originally assigned No. 3, it was later changed to No. 8 and in 1949 it became No. 13.
 Because of this, a small bridge was built over the creek in the 19th century, on the route of the modern Ruzveltova Street, on the western border of the neighborhood, in the Slavujev Venac section.
 Original wooden bridge was replaced with the stone one in 1929, and today there is a modern overpass.
 The bridge was replaced mainly to make easier access to the cemetery, further down the Ruzveltova Street.
 Old bridge was often getting covered in ice during the winter and numerous accidents were recorded.